Tyler Huntley Player Prop Bets for NFL Week 18 | Baltimore vs. Pittsburgh 1/9/2022

 - This year Huntley has thrown for 940 yards (58.8 per game) while completing 106 of 157 passes (67.5%), with three touchdowns and two interceptions.

-- He's also rushed 35 times for 222 yards and two touchdowns, averaging 13.9 yards per game.
+- He has tacked on 222 rushing yards on 35 carries with two touchdowns, averaging 13.9 yards per game.

 - Click over to SISportsbook and find the latest player props and odds for Huntley's matchup with the Steelers.